jruponen/spark_tutorials/README.md

 3. Find "Apache Spark" service and click on it

-4. For the Service name, enter the following:
+4. Fill in the Service name
-	Service name: [your initials] Apache Spark  (e.g JR Apache Spark)
+  * Service name: Any service name  (e.g "JR Apache Spark")

 5. Press Create